Assets

 The texture files in the materials folder must be named so that the material name comes first followed by the PBR role name.
 A PBR role name is the textures's PBR function, such as albedo, normal, etc. All material texture files having the same material name are combined into one PBR material when imported.

+All textures used to build a material must have the same image dimensions.
 There is no consistant standard for PBR role names.
 The importer can use a 'cvtmat.txt' file that contains a rule on each line that tells the importer how to convert PBR role names to the names Rayve recognizes.

 The format is: